tiagoprn/wireguard-client-cookiecutter/README.md

 client, encoding the configuration on a qrcode so that it can be used to generate configuration e.g. for a mobile client.

+IMPORTANT: The VPN created here only redirects traffic on the IP mask `13.0.0.0/24` - as opposed to `0.0.0.0/0` (all internet traffic).

 ## Requisites

 - qrencode